-Training for Professionals
+3. Training for Professionals:

-- there is a need for widespread training so that awareness could be raised on a range of VAWG issues and emphasised this point - training must include key messages on not blaming victims for the abuse and on holding perpetrators to account - understanding coercive control, and abuse beyond physical violence, is key.
+- Survivors emphasised the need for widespread training so that awareness could be raised on a range of VAWG issues. - Training must include key messages on not blaming victims for the abuse and on holding abusers to account. - Understanding coercive control, and abuse beyond physical violence, is key.
 Survivors felt there should not be a hierarchy of types of abuse.